-There are four routes to obtaining endorsement for a Global Talent visa in the fields of science, engineering, medicine, the social sciences or the humanities.
-The decision tree below is intended to help applicants determine which route may be right for them.
-It is the responsibility of the individual to assess their circumstances before making an application.
-The endorsing bodies are not able to provide advice in this regard.
+There are four routes to obtaining endorsement for a Global Talent visa in the fields of science, engineering, medicine, the social sciences and the humanities.
+The decision tree below will help you identify which route may be most appropriate.
+The endorsing bodies are not able to provide advice to individual applicants.

 Click to view a full screen image of the decision tree or find a text version of the information below.

-Have you accepted the offer of a senior appointment at an institution approved by the British Academy, Royal Academy of Engineering and Royal Society?
+Have you accepted the offer of a job at an institution approved by the British Academy, Royal Academy of Engineering and the Royal Society?
 If no, proceed to Route 2.
-If yes, then if you have been offered the role of Professor, Associate Professor, Reader, or an equivalent position such as Senior Group Leader, and you meet the necessary recruitment requirements, you need a statement of guarantee from the Human Resources Director at the employing institution to support your application for a fast-track visa.
+If yes, will you be responsible in your new role either for academic, research or innovation leadership and development, or for directing or leading an individual or team research or innovation project or programme of work?
+If no, proceed to Route 2.
+If yes, you need a statement of guarantee from the Human Resources Director or equivalent at the employing institution confirming that certain recruitment requirements were met to support your application for a fast-track visa.

 Route 2: Individual fellowships

-Have you been awarded an individual fellowship on the list approved by the British Academy, Royal Academy of Engineering, and Royal Society?
-If no, proceed to route 3.
-If yes, then if your fellowship is listed and you hold it currently of have done so within the last 12 months, you must submit a copy of the award letter as part of your fast track visa application.
+Have you been awarded an individual fellowship on the list approved by the British Academy, Royal Academy of Engineering, and the Royal Society?
+If no, proceed to Route 3.
+If yes, then if your fellowship is listed and you hold it currently or have done so within the last 12 months, you must submit a copy of the award letter as part of your fast-track visa application.

 More information on Route 2: Individual fellowships